kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Remember mechanistic models have specific domains of application

 - once the mechanism is specified, the model can predict expected behaviour for given conditions, even when data for those particular conditions do not exist
-- do note though that the model has a particular domain of application <br/>(e.g., "this is a two-species model! it might work okay for agricultural fields, but it will screw up in highly connected communities")
+- do note though that the model has a particular domain of application <br/><span style="color:#8b0000">(e.g., "this is a two-species model! it might work okay for agricultural fields, but it will screw up in highly connected communities")</span>
-- on the other hand, when you are aware of the assumptions of the model, you can make guesses regarding the applicability outside of this domain <br/>(e.g., "true, but the interaction strength between these two species is really large compared to everything else")
+- on the other hand, when you are aware of the assumptions of the model, you can make guesses regarding the applicability outside of this domain <br/><span style="color:#8b0000">(e.g., "true, but the interaction strength between these two species is really large compared to everything else")</span>

 # So, how do we use models more effectively?

 ## Suggestion 1: Expend more effort on mechanism and less on outcome classification

-- more generally, mathematical and computational models often tend to appeal to classifications rather than mechanism
+- selection/creation of mathematical and computational models often tends to appeal to classifications rather than mechanism

 - a common example is pairwise species interactions such as "predator-prey model",</br>
-(e.g.,Lotka-Volterra pred-prey model ($\frac{dN}{dt}=rN-aNP$))
+(e.g., Lotka-Volterra pred-prey model $\frac{dN}{dt}=rN-aNP$)

 - "predator-prey" model supposes there is a class of predator-prey interactions that have general properties across species, systems and time that are related to the outcome of the interaction (-/+)

 ## Suggestion 1: Expend more effort on mechanism and less on outcome classification

-- I claim that these "classification" models have dubious explanatory and predictive value outside of the exemplar systems in which they were generated
+- "classification" models have dubious explanatory and predictive value outside of the exemplar systems in which they were generated

+- instead of using classifications of outcomes, we should to focus on incorporating mechanisms, which <span style="font-weight: bold">**may**</span> generalize across species, systems and time

 - for example, while specialist predators may always eat their prey, the net effect of this pairwise species interactions is not fixed

-- instead of using classifications of outcomes, we should to focus on incorporating mechanisms, which **may** generalize across species, systems and time

 # case study: predators that benefit their prey

 ## Rusty crayfish and endangered Hine's emerald dragonfly

-- intuition: we should remove they crayfish because predator-prey models predict decreases in prey population from predation
+- intuition: we should remove the crayfish because predator-prey models predict decreases in prey density from predation
+<br/><br/>
 <div style="float: left; width: 40%;">
-<font size="5">e.g., Invasive rusty crayfish eat endangered Hine's emerald dragonfly larvae (-ve), but dig burrows that the larvae use for shelter (+ve) ([Pintor and Soluk 2006](https://doi.org/10.1016/j.biocon.2006.01.021) )
+<font size="5">Invasive rusty crayfish eat endangered Hine's emerald dragonfly larvae (-ve), but also dig burrows that the larvae use for shelter (+ve) ([Pintor and Soluk 2006](https://doi.org/10.1016/j.biocon.2006.01.021) )

 </font>